omegaml/omegaml/docs/source/admin/architecture.rst

 raw and cleaned data, models and APIs to execute models.
 You will also need a compute cluster that is easy to access and provides all the required packages.

-omegaml provides
+omega|ml provides

 * the central storage for data and models
 * an integrated compute cluster runtime to train and execute models
 * a sophisticated REST API

-In addition, omemgal provides interfaces to existing compute clusters like Anaconda's Distributed and Apache Spark. omegaml also provides an extensible framework to add custom backends and compute clusters through a common API.
+In addition, omemgal provides interfaces to existing compute clusters like Anaconda's Distributed and Apache Spark. omega|ml also provides an extensible framework to add custom backends and compute clusters through a common API.

-How omegaml works
+How omega|ml works
 -----------------

 * data is stored via the :code:`datasets.put` API. :code:`datasets.put`